-The certification and registration of GHG projects are possible under GHG PROGRAM, if such projects have been previously validated and verified by one Conformity Assessment Bodies (CAB) accredited in accordance with the provisions of section 23 of this document.
+The certification and registration of GHG projects are possible under GHG PROGRAM, if such projects have been previously validated and verified by one Conformity Assessment Bodies (CAB) accredited in accordance with the provisions of section 22 of this document.

-This document set out the principles and requirements necessary for the certification and registry of GHG projects, and the issuance of VCCs in BioCarbon, ensuring that they comply with the conditions established in this Standard.
+This document sets out the principles and requirements for the certification and registration of GHG projects under the BIOCARBON STANDARD, as well as for the issuance of VCCs.
+It ensures that all activities adhere to robust environmental integrity, transparency, and quality criteria, as defined in this Standard.